 You’ve probably heard the saying “South West is Best” and that’s exactly why Cornwall comes in at number one on this list.
+A trip to Cornwall with kids could be just what you need after a tough few years.
 We love Cornwall so much in fact we’ve just bought a holiday home here!
 Home to amazing beaches which will make you feel you’ve stumbled upon a tropical island and amazing coastal walks this is the ideal place for an active family holiday in the UK.

 Where to stay with kids in Cornwall

 Cornwall is full of family friendly hotels and campsites.
 For a luxury holiday that will keep the whole family happy, check out the Bedruthan Hotel on the North Coast.
 It has a brilliant kids club, surf school, play area, indoor and outdoor pools and amazing restaurants.
 There’s also a brilliant spa if you can tear yourselves away from the beach.

 You’ll also find plenty of rentals in the area.
 Just pop your dates in Airbnb and see what suits your family.